"Barbus" litamba (Keilhack, 1908)by Michael K. Oliver, Ph.D.

-Barbus litamba is a predatory, fish-eating minnow endemic to the Lake Malawi basin.
-It used to be known as B. rhoadesii but Banister & Clarke (1980) showed that B. litamba was published earlier and thus is the correct name.
-It can be readily separated from the other two large-bodied species of Barbus in the lake (B. eurystomus and B. johnstonii) by its large, upturned mouth, concave upper head profile, radiately striate scales, and serrated dorsal fin spine (Banister & Clarke, 1980: 510, 513).
+"Barbus" litamba was long classified in the genus Barbus, but is neither a proper Barbus nor a Labeobarbus.
+It is a predatory, fish-eating minnow endemic to the Lake Malawi basin.
+[Drawing above by P. Lastrico, reproduced from Eccles (1992) with permission of the Food and Agriculture Organization of the United Nations.]
+It used to be known as Barbus rhoadesii but Banister & Clarke (1980) showed that "B." litamba was published earlier and thus was the correct specific name.
+It can be readily separated from the other two "large Barbus" in the lake (Labeobarbus brevicauda and L. johnstonii) by its large, upturned mouth, concave upper head profile, radiately striate scales, and serrated dorsal fin spine (Banister & Clarke, 1980: 510, 513).

 Web Author: M. K. Oliver, Ph.D.